 The Division of Communications and External Affairs combines the efforts of Community Affairs and the Office of Communications.
 The mission is to expand the message of the Sheriff’s Department to criminal justice practitioners, the community at large and the media.

-Besides the communication efforts, the Division also sponsors the Sheriff’s Honor Guard.
+The Division also sponsors the Sheriff’s Honor Guard.
 The Honor Guard attends several public events throughout the county each year, in addition to representing the county in various memorials held nationally.

 Outreach through the Communications & External Affairs Division include: